robertbasic/robertbasic.com-hugo/content/blog/things-i-learned-in-the-past-four-years.md

 This is probably one of the hardest and most important lessons I learned.
 I'm happy that I learned it early into the project.

-Ego gets into the way of the actual programming, there is no place for it.
+Ego gets into the way of the actual programming.
+There is no place for it.
 People get defensive about their code, become deaf to advice, don't take criticism well.
 This slows down the development process, makes communicating difficult, if not impossible.

 Criticism of my code is not criticism of me.
 If I submit a pull request and the reviewer deems the code not fit for inclusion into the project, there is nothing to get upset about.
 The